redis/redis-doc/commands/xack.md

 The command returns the number of messages successfully acknowledged.
-Certain message IDs may no longer be part of the PEL (for example because they have been already acknowledge), and XACK will not count them as successfully acknowledged.
+Certain message IDs may no longer be part of the PEL (for example because they have already been acknowledged), and XACK will not count them as successfully acknowledged.

+@examples

 ```cli
 XACK mystream mygroup 1526569495631-0